OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-05.md

 ## 1 Timothy 5:6

-But she who indulges herself in luxury is dead even while she lives.
+But the one who lives in self-indulgence is as good as dead, even while she lives.

 ## 1 Timothy 5:7

-Give these instructions as well, so that they may be above reproach.
+Provide these instructions as well, so that they may be above reproach.

 ## 1 Timothy 5:8